 There are deals like this everywhere in the third world, of course.
 But, boy.
 What a miracle to find it in the first.
-It makes me think of developing a whole koloni with curved paths, round stugas, permaculture, etc. It would be a real village over time, with its own economy, etc.
+It makes me think of developing a whole koloni with curved paths, small round shelters, permaculture, etc. It would become a real village over time, with its own economy, etc.

 Hmm.
-Except when the children are 6, they are all confiscated by the state for brainwashing and family destruction.
+Except in Sweden, when the children are 6, they are all confiscated by the state for brainwashing and family destruction.
 Bummer.
 Well, it provides great inspiration, a model, and a clue.